Himanshuraj677/javascript-machine-learning/README.md

 ## <a name="smogtest"></a> 4) Smog Test

-A gradient descent algorithm in logistic regression to handle binary classification.
+A gradient descent algorithm in logistic regression to handle natural binary classification.

 [See 04-smog-test folder](https://github.com/solygambas/javascript-machine-learning/tree/main/04-smog-test)